 Events can be asynchronously delivered, unless otherwise stated, meaning that they are not necessarily delivered by the same thread that generated the event.
 The thread used to call an event listener is not defined.

-The Framework must publish a FrameworkEvent.ERROR
+The Framework must publish a FrameworkEvent.ERROR if

 a callback to an event listener generates an unchecked exception -